Kaixhin/dockerfiles/README.md

 Daemonising containers
 ----------------------

 Most containers run as a foreground process.
-To daemonise such a container it is possible to use:
+To daemonise (in Docker terminology, detach) such a container it is possible to use:

 `docker run -d <image> sh -c "while true; do :; done"`